FAQs for Current Applicants

 May I submit additional letters of recommendation?
 Is there a maximum number of letters I can submit?

 You may submit more than the minimum number of recommendations (as stated above).
-While we have no official maximum, the Committee on Admissions generally prefers no more than about five or six letter listings.
+The Committee on Admissions generally prefers no more than five letter listings.
 Please note that it is our policy not to pass an application on to review until all listed letters are received unless we are told otherwise by the applicant.

 I do not have access to a committee letter and will be submitting individual letters.
 Do all individual letters need to come from science professors?